-The core unit iPATH.Berlin – Immunpathology for Experimental Models is a translational institution as part of the research infrastructure of the Charité – Universitätsmedizin Berlin.
-This core unit supports your research inside and out of the Charité with regard to histopathological analysis of experimental models for human diseases in basic medicine and biology.
+The core unit iPATH.Berlin is a translational institution as part of the research infrastructure of the Charité – Universitätsmedizin Berlin.
+We support your research inside and out of the Charité with regard to histopathological analysis of experimental models for human diseases in basic medicine and biology.

-You work with experimental models and want to see how the local tissue organization reflects the findings you made with other techniques e.g., immunobiology, molecular biology?
+You work with samples derived from human or animal and want to see how the local tissue organization reflects the findings you made with other techniques e.g., immunobiology, molecular biology?

-The iPATH.Berlin gives you the opportunity to relate your findings to tissue sections.
+iPATH.Berlin enables the relation of your findings to tissue sections.
 Findings with immune cells isolated from a given tissue will now be analysed with regard to spatial allocation and tissue context.
-For this analysis, iPATH.Berlin provides a full service for histopathology for experimental models of human diseases.
-This includes tissue embedding, the staining of tissue sections and microscopic analysis of tissue derived from e.g., mouse models:
+For this, iPATH.Berlin provides a full service for histopathology.
+This includes tissue embedding, the staining of tissue sections and microscopic analysis:

 - preparation of paraffin blocks